demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 ![](/img/clojure/blog/ecom-middleware/middleware-10K-View.png)

-Logging all the business (domain) event occurred in or processed by the middleware is one of the key requirement.
-We incorporated it by defining functions that either returns a event (a Clojure map) or a list of events.
+Logging all the business (domain) event occurred in or processed by the middleware is one of the critical requirement.
+We incorporated it by defining functions that either returns an event (a Clojure map) or a list of events.

 At the boundaries of the system, we consume these data and write it to a log.
 In the logging configuration, we had a database appender which projects the log entries (events) to a table.
 We'll learn more about it in the upcoming blog posts.

 In this blog post, we are going to focus on modelling the event.

 ### Modelling Event using clojure.spec

-An event in the wild is a Clojure map with a bunch of key value pairs.
+An event in the wild is a Clojure map with a bunch of key-value pairs.
 But treating the event like this will be hard to develop and maintain.
 So, we need a specification of what constitutes an event.
 We are going to make use of [clojure.spec](https://clojure.org/guides/spec) to define it.

 Let's get started by creating a new file *event.clj* and add the spec for the individual keys.